UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/05_Preparing_your_interview_study.md

 [Author note: This episode is incomplete and needs some more information and writing to complete]

-During an interview study, researchers meet 1-on-1 with users to conduct “user interviews”, structured or semi-structured conversations where the researcher can ask questions about a topic and listen to the user’s response.
-Outside of the UXR world, user interviews may be called “stakeholder interviews”, “semi-structured interviews”, “qualitative interviews”, etc, depending on the researcher’s background or field of study.
+During an interview study, researchers meet 1-on-1 with users to conduct 'user interviews', structured or semi-structured conversations where the researcher can ask questions about a topic and listen to the user's response.
+Outside of the UXR world, user interviews may be called 'stakeholder interviews', 'semi-structured interviews', 'qualitative interviews', etc, depending on the researcher's background or field of study.

 User interviews are a qualitative UXR method.
 They are best used when you
 - Have more open-ended questions about your tool,
 - Are still ideating (in discovery mode) or iterating on your design
-- Are looking for deeper insight into your users’ thoughts, feelings, experiences, and challenges.
+- Are looking for deeper insight into your users' thoughts, feelings, experiences, and challenges.

 In particular, user interviews are useful when you still have probing or complex questions that can be addressed via direct communication with your target user audience.